sindresorhus/import-lazy/readme.md

 const importLazy = require('import-lazy')(require);
 const _ = importLazy('lodash');

-// Instead of referring to its exported properties directly _.isNumber(2);
+// Instead of referring to its exported properties directly… _.isNumber(2);

-// It's cached on consecutive calls _.isNumber('unicorn');
+// …it's cached on consecutive calls _.isNumber('unicorn');

 // It also works using destructuring assignment in ES2015